pingcap/docs-tidb-operator/en/tidb-toolkit.md

 Copy the `linux-amd64/helm` file to the server and place it under the `/usr/local/bin/` directory.

-Then execute `helm verison`.
+Then execute `helm version`.
 If the command outputs normally, the Helm installation is successful:

 {{< copyable "shell-regular" >}}